putsi/afl-mruby/README.md

     * Commit that introduced the crash.
     * ???
 * Add support for deduplicating crashes (search existing issue from Github).
+* Add support for minimizing and saving new corpus.
 * Add more lists to readme.